Meeting Load

 If two eligible meetings overlap, we count them both as meeting hours in the Meeting Load chart.
 This may result in a higher than expected count of hours.
 For example, two overlapping 1 hour meetings would result in a Meeting Load count of 2 hours.

 For the Out-of-hours meetings calculation, we look at meetings that happened outside of someone’s working hours.
 By default, working hours are set to 8am-6pm weekdays, local time.
-To support flexible hours, our metric is configurable for different time zones and different preferred working hours and days on each team member's profile in Settings.
+To support flexible hours, our metric is configurable for different time zones and different preferred working hours and days on each team member's profile in .
 Changes to your working hours in Settings will flow through to the Meeting Load analysis.

-How we handle Group Meetings in Outlook:
+How we handle private events

 What good looks like